seamless-medley/medley/packages/node-medley/README.md

 Type: `number`

-The maximum duration in seconds for the fade-out transition between tracks.
+Maximum duration in seconds for the fade-out transition between tracks.

 ## `minimumLeadingToFade`

 Type: `number`

-The duration in seconds at the beginning of a track to be considered as having a long intro.
+Duration in seconds at the beginning of a track to be considered as having a long intro.

 A track with a long intro will cause a fading-in to occur during transition.